Top 5 AI Video Tools You Can't Miss in 2026

 What Veo 3.1 does best

 Veo 3.1 dominates technical prompts and professional production.
 Camera movements ("dolly in," "crane shot"), lighting setups ("Rembrandt lighting"), and style references ("shot on ARRI Alexa") work reliably.
-The native audio generation is industry-leading.
+The spatial audio is industry-leading — no competitor offers three-dimensional sound environments.
+If you need broadcast-ready 4K output with integrated audio, nothing else comes close.

 Limitations